lobanov4real/nvim/README.md

 From youtube videos:
 - [How I Setup Neovim On My Mac To Make It Amazing - Complete Guide](https://www.youtube.com/watch?v=vdn_pKJUda8&t=1s) of Josean Martinez
 - [Set up Neovim on a new M2 MacBook Air for coding React, TypeScript, Tailwind CSS, etc.](https://www.youtube.com/watch?v=ajmK0ZNcM4Q&t=372s) of Takuya Matsuyama

+After used this two different configurations for Neovim - I created my own.
+I got a lot expirience of using lua for Neovim and I am very grateful to these persons [@Josean Martinez](https://github.com/josean-dev) and [@Takuya Matsuyama](https://github.com/craftzdog)

 ## Installation